Promoting a Circular Philosophy

 How wastes is created, recycled or disposed of, both in our breweries and across our product life cycles, is an important driver of our products’ environmental impact.
 We are fully committed to see all of our major manufacturing facilities achieve zero waste to landfill by 2025.
 Currently, we reuse or recycle nearly 100 percent of our brewery waste including protein-rich residual brewer’s grain and spent yeast, glass cullet, aluminum, plastic, wood and other materials.
 We turn waste into energy, compost and soil conditioner for our own use.
 And we send the remaining byproducts to companies that use them for other beneficial purposes.

 Being one of the largest brewers in the world gives us a uniquely powerful opportunity to make an impact on sustainable brewing.
-MillerCoors has remained an industry leader in waste reduction since its first brewery reached landfill-free status in 2011.
+MillerCoors has remained an industry leader in waste reduction since its Trenton, Ohio, brewery reached landfill-free status in 2011.
+All MillerCoors major brewing facilities are zero waste to landfill.

 MillerCoors is Landfill Free